boblail/boblail.github.io/books.markdown

     </div>
   </dt>
   <dd>
-    Life-changing! — If you don't have this one, buy it now
+    Life-changing! — If you don't have this book, go buy it now
   </dd>

   <dt style="margin: .5em 0 .5em 2em">